workflowhub-eu/about/Registering-an-existing-Workflow-RO-Crate.md

-# **Advanced** - Registering an existing Workflow RO-Crate
+# **Advanced** - Registering a Workflow RO-Crate

-This option allows you to upload an existing Workflow RO Crate.
+Creating workflow RO-crates can be done using the [ro-crate-py ](https://github.com/ResearchObject/ro-crate-py) package.
+This gives you the advantage that you are not bound by the file limitations the workflow registration can give you.

-For more information on how to make a workflow RO-crate, please go to the help page [How to make a workflow RO-crate](../How-to-make-a-workflow-RO-crate)
+## Referring or uploading the RO crate

-## Uploading the RO crate
+The workflow RO-crate can be registered in two ways, uploading through the **Local file** tab or referencing through the **Remote URL** tab.
+We recommend referencing the files, for example towards a github repo.

 > TIP: Make sure that the uploaded or referenced file does not contain spaces in the filename and has the `.crate.zip` file extension for correct parsing of the metadata